Ron Denhaan, Realtor (949) 290-3263. Coto de Caza real estate specialist.

 Is there a lease on the land?

 Sort of.
-There is a National Forest usage permit.
+You have to have a National Forest special usage permit.
 The permit is renewed every 20 years.
 This permit is renewed for any new owner, so you would generally get a new 20 year permit upon purchase.
+The land belongs to the Federal government, not the cabin owner.

 Do the cabins have a garage?